 Easy Ways to Save on Parking

-But you can park at Terminal 2 for a lower daily rate – just $19 a day – by parking at Terminal 2.
-If you’re flying out of Terminal 1, just take a free light-rail ride over to Terminal 1.
+But you can park at Terminal 2 for a lower daily rate – just $21 a day.
+If you're flying out of Terminal 1, just take a free light-rail ride over to Terminal 1.
 Plus, you can shave $2 off your daily rates by prebooking parking through MSP airport.

 Want to save even more?
 Park downtown Minneapolis for even less and ride the light-rail to the airport using the Ramp-Ride-Fly program!
 A three-day minimum stay starts at just $21, and each additional day of parking costs just $5!

 Get Free Baggage Flying with Delta